-Zaporozhye region area makes 4.5% of that of Ukraine.
-It stretches for 208 km from the north to the south and for 235 km from the east to the west.
+Zaporozhye region stretches for 208 km from north to south, and for 235 km from east to west.

-Southern part of the province is washed by the Azov Sea (300 km shoreline).
-The Dnieper, the European third longest river, an important transport waterway, flows in Zaporozhye region territory.
+The southern part is washed by the Azov Sea (300 km shoreline).
+The Dnieper, the European third longest river, an important transport waterway, flows through Zaporozhye region territory.
 The province is characterized by plain landscape.

-Residents of the province make over 4% of total population of Ukraine.
-The urban population is about 1,300,000 and the rural 488,000.
 Zaporozhye region is highly urbanized.
-City residents make over 75% of population, 57% of the region population reside in three largest cities: Zaporozhye, Melitopol and Berdyansk.
+City residents make over 75% of the population, 57% of the region population reside in three largest cities: Zaporozhye, Melitopol, and Berdyansk.

-Zaporozhye region includes 20 districts, 5 regional subordination and 9 district subordination towns, 23 town type settlements and 920 villages.
+Zaporozhye region includes 20 districts, 14 cities and towns, 22 urban villages and 870 villages.